 Where service concession arrangement exists, disclosure would be dictated by the nature of the specific circumstances.

-Further detailed guidance on AASB 1059 Service Concession Arrangement and factors to consider when determining if an arrangement falls within the scope of the standard, may be found in the Supplementary Guidance (Detailed) section of the model.
+Further detailed guidance on AASB 1059 Service Concession Arrangement and factors to consider when determining if an arrangement falls within the scope of the standard, may be found in the Supplementary Guidance (Detailed) section of this guidance document.